 Mochulsky comes across fairly positively in his account, even if today’s reader is frequently frustrated by his lack of introspection and personal accountability.
 He is remarkably resourceful at problem solving, and seems genuinely concerned with the physical well being of the prisoners….Yet there were a few points that nagged at me – silences in the text.
 For example, he describes some instances of problem solving—finding alternative food sources, convincing work refusers to work—in great detail, yet other instances receive almost no elucidation.
 Following the outbreak of the war, Mochulsky begins inspecting the track at night (along with his daytime inspections), and this immediately increased labor discipline on the night shift.
 Mochulsky credits his presence for the change (“prisoners understood that their work could at any moment be checked”), but are we really to believe that no coercion was involved?
 Why the lack of detailed description, here?
 Later, as boss of the militarized section of the railway, Mochulsky writes, “I only dealt with the prisoners as a labor force.
 I did not have anything to do with their maintenance or daily lives”.
 He does not explain exactly what he means by this statement, but one can certainly infer that, at this point, the prisoners’ daily lives were miserable, and Mochulsky is trying to absolve himself of blame (and, perhaps, feels guilty).

 I think these silences nagged at Montefiore in his review, and they nagged at me a lot when reading the memoir.
 It is worth reminding ourselves that Mochulsky served as a Gulag boss during its deadliest years, when upwards of 25% of the Gulag population was dying each year.
-1 Yet, while Mochulsky does not overly romanticize prisoners’ living conditions in Gulag Boss, neither does he dwell on or even give a particularly good sense of exactly how bad conditions were.
+[1.
+See chapter four of my Death and Redemption for a lengthy discussion of the Gulag during the war.]
+Yet, while Mochulsky does not overly romanticize prisoners’ living conditions in Gulag Boss, neither does he dwell on or even give a particularly good sense of exactly how bad conditions were.
 Often, the prisoners were simply irrelevant to his story.
 In fact, I found myself (rightly or wrongly) enraged when reading of the skiing competitions that “became like holidays for all the civilians in camp,” precisely because I know that prisoners were starving to death at unprecedented rates in the same time period. (p.
 115) I suppose at such moments, the distance between Gulag employee and Gulag prisoner was so large that it became difficult to react unemotionally.
 (I doubt, by the way, that Pechorlag fared significantly better than the rest of the Gulag in this period, or that Mochulsky’s prisoners fared significantly better than the rest of Pechorlag.
 Perhaps Alan can fill us in on the former.)

 It’s not just the silences, though.
 Sometimes the way Mochulsky describes his “problem-solving” is so over the top that they struck me at the very least as exaggeration.
 For example, arriving at the camps, he notices that the prisoners have no barracks and are likely to find the encroaching winter unsurvivable.
 Yet they cannot take time to build barracks because of the need to fulfill daily production plans.
 So he and a colleague devise a workaround.
 They will falsely report completion of the daily plan for two weeks while barracks are built.
 Then the prisoners will work to catch up to the production they were supposed to have completed.
 Fearful of the potential consequences if anybody reported this falsification, Mochulsky sought to get all local parties on board with the idea.
 When he described the idea to the assembled prisoners, “In the dimming eyes of the worn-out men, hope lit up.
 They became animated, and as a chorus might, they all agreed to the plan I proposed.” (p.
 37) Mochulsky has become almost god-like in this passage, an impression only stengthened when he describes how he was nearly persecuted by superiors for trying to save these prisoners’ lives. (pp. 43-44)